cgbaker/flamepointbrewing.com/content/beers/mild-child/index.md

 > A dark, low-gravity, malt-focused British session ale readily suited to drinking in quantity.
 Refreshing, yet flavorful for its strength, with a wide range of dark malt or dark sugar expression.

-Our number one ale at Flame Point, this is a beer that we are most likely to have on tap at home.
+Our #1 ale at Flame Point, this is a beer that we are most likely to have on tap at home.